TonyM1958/FoxESS-Cloud/README.md

 + Information on the API can be found here: [Open API Documentation](https://www.foxesscloud.com/public/i18n/en/OpenApiDocument.html)
 + A list of the error codes used by the API is available here: [Wiki/Error-Codes](https://github.com/TonyM1958/FoxESS-Cloud/wiki/Error-Codes).

+*Open API has had significant performance problems since May 2024 and there is no current sign that Fox are going to resolve this.
+Performance is poor between 10am and 10pm UK time, with requests often timing out or returning errors after 60 seconds.
+Sorry, there is nothign I can do about this*

 ## Setup
 To initialise a Jupyter Lab notebook to use the open API, copy the following text and edit the configuration variables needed to add your values: